Fur Industry in Hong Kong

 In the US, The Truth in Fur Labelling Act of 2010 was signed into law on 18 December 2010, amending the US Fur Products Labelling Act (FPLA) to require labelling of all fur garments, regardless of value.
 Moreover, furriers are obliged to observe international restrictions on the preservation of endangered species.
 The Washington Convention (Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)) restricts or prohibits the trade of certain species as listed in the Appendices, including but not confined to those threatened with extinction.

-Along with the slow global economic recovery, simple, elegant and multi-fabricated designs are gaining popularity.
+Despite signs of global economic recovery, simple, elegant and multi-fabricated designs are still gaining popularity.
 Designers focus more on the details of their designs or collections by incorporating more colourful, bold-toned and graphic elements, rather than making use of large pieces of furs to attract the eyeballs of customers.
+Designers are also experimenting with colourful shades and other innovative flourishes.
+Examples include the avant-garde combination of down feathers, fur, embroidery and fashionable elements.
 Yet vintage designs such as retro-inspired silhouettes are still prevalent.

 Taking into account the long-term impact of the gradually rising temperature brought by global warming, it is important for the fur trend to move from a cold-climate utility into a more metropolitan fashion market.
 Short fur coats and fur shirts with subtle trimming have become a leading trend.
 For example, fur boleros, furry vests and short/three quarter/long sleeve cropped jacket are the chic styles prevailing in the market.
 They are now widely sold at fashion websites such as Polyvore and Furbazaar.
 On the other hand, the business of fur restyling and alteration has also seen decent growth in recent years, when consumers have tightened their budget and preferred alteration to new purchase.